Delanco Township, New Jersey: Roads and highways

 As of May 2010, the township had a total of 18.88 mi of roadways, of which 14.01 mi were maintained by the municipality, 4.61 mi by Burlington County and 0.26 mi by the New Jersey Department of Transportation.

 U.S. Route 130 is the main highway directly serving Delanco Township, forming the township's southeastern border with Willingboro Township.
 County Route 543 crosses the township close to the Delaware River.
 Both roads are oriented southwest to northeast parallel to the Delaware River, but are signed north–south.

 Public transportation

-The Delanco station is located on Rhawn Avenue providing access to the River Line light rail system, offering southbound service to Camden's Walter Rand Transportation Center (with transfers available to the PATCO Speedline to Philadelphia) and the Pennsauken Transit Center (with transfers available to NJ Transit trains to Philadelphia and Atlantic City) and northbound service to the Trenton Rail Station with connections to NJ Transit trains to New York City, SEPTA trains to Philadelphia, and Amtrak trains on the Northeast Corridor.
+The Delanco station is located on Rhawn Street providing access to the River Line light rail system, offering southbound service to Camden's Walter Rand Transportation Center (with transfers available to the PATCO Speedline to Philadelphia) and the Pennsauken Transit Center (with transfers available to NJ Transit trains to Philadelphia and Atlantic City) and northbound service to the Trenton Rail Station with connections to NJ Transit trains to New York City, SEPTA trains to Philadelphia, and Amtrak trains on the Northeast Corridor.

-NJ Transit provides bus service in Delanco Township on the 419 route that runs between Camden and Burlington.